ataraxer/zooowner/README.md

 Zooowner
 ========

-ZooKeeper client that doesn't makes you cry.
+ZooKeeper client that doesn't make you cry.